Is the Afoqt all multiple-choice

 Verbal Analogies (25 questions, 8 minutes)

-Questions present word pairs with a specific relationship, and you select the answer choice that shows the same relationship.
-Example: “BOOK is to CHAPTER as TREE is to ___” with options like branch, forest, leaf, root, bark.
+They give you a word pair with a specific relationship, and you find the answer choice that mirrors that relationship.
+Something like “BOOK is to CHAPTER as TREE is to ___” with options like branch, forest, leaf, root, bark.
+I found that building a sentence connecting the first pair and then testing it on the answer choices was the fastest way to nail these consistently.

 Word Knowledge (25 questions, 5 minutes)